 Yes, you will need to book a timed entry ticket but you will not be charged.
-Please choose the ticket option for those with open tickets/complementary passes.
+Please choose the ticket option for those with open tickets/complimentary passes.
 We will need you to book online in advance in order for us to manage numbers and keep to the government guidelines.
-You will need to present both the open ticket/complementary pass AND your timed entry ticket on arrival to gain entry.
+You will need to present both the open ticket/complimentary pass AND your timed entry ticket on arrival to gain entry.

 I am a volunteer do I get free entry and do I have to book to visit?